-For the four commercial property risk metrics, highest risk charges within the full sample are applied to UK instruments.
-The 25% standard formula shock constitutes the lower quartile for this market and lies well within the box of 25% to 75% percentiles for the other locations.
-Residential property instruments, represented in the study by the NL market, tend to be calibrated with lower risk charges.
+Similarly to last year, highest risk charges within the full sample are applied to UK instruments for the four commercial property instruments.
+The 25% standard formula shock constitutes the lower quartile for this market and lies again well within the box of 25% to 75% percentiles for the other locations within the full sample.